michelleklum/cs124-lab3/design/design.md

 <img src="single_list_page_sort_by_modification_time_final_lab_3.png" alt="Single List Page Sort By Modification Time Lab 3 Final Version" width="200px">

 However, unlike with the sorting options, we decided not to add a separate delete options menu.
-That's because, during usability testing, users said it wasn’t necessary, and also indicated that they wanted to be able to delete tasks quickly.
+That's because, during usability testing, users said a separate delete options menu wasn’t necessary, and also indicated that they wanted to be able to delete tasks quickly.
 Adding a separate delete options menu would have meant that users would have had to make another click in order to perform a delete action.
 In future labs, we hope to see if more user testing confirms our findings from this round of user testing.

 ## Final App: View Task Page